Luinara/SQS-Semesterarbeit/docs/adr/ADR-002-use-react-typescript.md

-# ADR-002: Use React + TypeScript for frontend
+# ADR-002: Use Angular for frontend

 ## Status
 Accepted